 Oral appliance therapy is proven by research to work when an experienced, highly trained Sleep Medicine dentist makes the appliance.

 Oral appliance therapy has evolved as an alternative to the CPAP machine.
-Anyone diagnosed with mild to moderate sleep apnea can benefit from trying this alternative.
+Anyone diagnosed with mild to moderate sleep apnea can benefit from this alternative.
 Dr. Harper works with you to coordinate appropriate care.
 Sleep apnea treatments can vary.
-Treatments are based on the results of a sleep test study, and the recommendation or prescription of your physician.
+Treatments are based on the results of a sleep test study and the recommendation or prescription of your physician.

 Patients of Dr. Harper can access our patient-only video portal to learn more about caring for and using an oral appliance.